killermann/samk.blog/content/about/index.md

 You can also browse the posts here by _format,_ instead of theme.
 The main formats I&#8217;m using are:

-  * **[Articles][11]**: exactly what you expect them to be, longer-form, written posts.
+  * **[Essays][11]**: exactly what you expect them to be, longer-form, written posts.
   * **[Quotes][12]**: short little lessons encapsulated into a sentence or two, from others and from myself
   * **[Statuses][13]**: think Facebook, but without all the weird data extortion and psychological manipulation
   * **[Links][12]**: things I&#8217;m excited to point you to, that don&#8217;t live here

-I&#8217;ll write in clear language, with passion, my heart to yours.
+I&#8217;ll write in clear language, with passion, from my heart to yours.
 And if you come along for the ride, I hope you&#8217;ll write back.

 <a href="/sections/" class="biglink">Browse sections</a>